Silky Powder Tours FAQ’s

 What accommodation will I stay in?

-During your Silky Powder Adventure you will be staying in Central Sapporo.
-In addition, you have the option to include a 1-week stay in our new Kiroro Ski Lodge!
+During your Silky Powder Tour you will be staying in Central Sapporo.
+In addition, you have the option to include a 1-week stay in our luxurious Skilas Kiroro Lodge!

 We have a range of well-appointed Sapporo three, four and five-star hotels that we have carefully chosen for you.
 They are all centrally located, close to restaurants, famous sights and nightlife.
 The tour price is the three-star hotel option unless otherwise stated.
 You can select a hotel upgrade when booking.
 Once you have booked the trip, we will inform you which hotel has been selected for you.
 Please contact us if you wish to discuss other options.

-New for the 2019/2020 winter season, the Skilas Japan team is proud to present our Silky Powder Ski Lodge.
+The Skilas Japan team is proud to offer our wonderful Skilas Kiroro Ski Lodge.
 Conveniently located just 10 minutes from Kiroro Ski Resort, the fully renovated lodge comprises of 4 double/twin bedrooms each with their own en-suite shower rooms, a spacious living room with wood stove and a Japanese-style bath / onsen area.
 Based in Hokkaido’s snowiest valley and in a tranquil setting right beside the Yoichi river, it provides groups of 6 to 10 guests with a comfortable and social environment in which to relax and recount the best moments of the day’s powder adventures.
 Japow is at your doorstep; it is the perfect place for those seeking the deepest powder skiing experience!